Outreach

 Would you like to find a place where you can define, refine, articulate and live your faith?
 Then Education for Ministry is for you!
 EfM is a challenging and affirming four-year study in Old Testament, New Testament, Church History and Theology developed and administered by the University of the South’s School of Theology with world-wide groups who worship and study in a community of 12 participants and accredited mentor.

-Meets Weekly Sept.-May
+Meets Weekly Tuesdays Sept.-May

-To volunteer and for more information, email [email protected].
+To volunteer and for more information, email outreach@stmartinsepiscopal.org.

 Full Details